darioo/redmine-issue-hot-buttons/README.rst

-Issue Hot Button plugin for Redmine
+Issue Hot Buttons plugin for Redmine
 ===================================

 About